 Herbal Teas for Nervous System Health

-Tea is the easiest place to start.
-There’s something so calming about the ritual itself—boiling the water, letting the herbs steep, holding a warm mug.
-You can create your own little blends.
-Sometimes I’ll mix chamomile and lemon balm for a gentle, uplifting cup.
+One can start with tea.
+It feels so relaxing to perform the ritual itself, boiling the water, letting the herbs steep, and holding a warm mug.
+You can make your own little blends.
+I can combine chamomile and lemon balm at times to have a relaxing, energizing cup.

 Cooking with Nervine Herbs

-I’ve even seen recipes for chamomile-infused honey or cookies.
-And you could probably blend a bit of valerian root into a smoothie if you’re brave.
-Playing around with these flavors has made me more creative in the kitchen, and it feels good knowing I’m adding something that supports my well-being.
+I’ve even come across recipes using chamomile honey or cookies.
+And you could probably mix some valerian root into a smoothie if you’re feeling adventurous.
+Experimenting with these ingredients has actually helped me get more creative in the kitchen, and it’s also great to know that I’m adding something good for me.

 Precautions and Considerations